 As you can see there is so much more that goes into healthcare outcomes now as compared to years ago, and this takes into account so much more about the patient instead of haphazardly looking at only surface issues.
 As physicians look more deeply at a patient and track progress, they will more easily be able to see where improving healthcare outcomes are being made and where changes or intervention must be made.

-Another very beneficial aspect to the analytics systems is that it provides the reports and other visual presentations of what the data taken in represents.
+Another very beneficial aspect of the analytics systems is that it provides the reports and other visual presentations of what the data that is taken in represents.
 The last thing that a hard working healthcare professional needs to do is work with more papers and less with patients; having a system that is able to quickly bring up statistics and helpful information in a form that is easily interpreted and revealing makes it so much more straightforward to perform their duties with each specific patient.
 This system also works at a higher level of work process flow and indicates practices that are working and efficient, plus helps specify where waste and ineffective are bogging down the organization.

 There are many factors and aspects that go into improving healthcare outcomes, and nothing should be discounted if it works within a healthcare organization.
 The most important aspect in all of this is the patient, and so careful consideration should be made to help each and every patient, no matter the situation or the projected outcome.